wave2future/dUsefulStuff/ReadMe.markdown

 			[myBubbleImage release];
 		}

+		// Delegate method.
+		-(void) ratingDidChange:(DCUIRating *) rating {
+			DC_LOG(NSString stringWithFormat:@"Value: %f", rating.rating]);
+		}

 1. The last thing to do is to add the the control to your xib file.
 Open Interface Builder and the view.
 1. In the **Library** dialog, click on the **Classes** button to show all classes in the project.
 1. Scroll down until you find the DCUIRating classes, then drag it onto your view.
 1. Size and position the control.
 Note you won't see anything because Interface Builder does not see it as a control and therefore does not draw it.
 Also note that an instance of DCUIRating will resize itself to fit the height and 5 times the width of the inactive image you set in the controller code.
 1. Lastly, make sure that the control is connected to the controllers IBOutlet.

 ## DCUIBubble

-This class can be used to display values from another control. generally speakng it's designed to be a popup bubble which appears when the user presses their finger against a control.
+This class can be used to display values from another control.
+Generally speakng it's designed to be a popup bubble which appears when the user presses their finger against a control.
 Here's a example of how your control can display a DCUIBubble

 		- (void) popBubbleAtTouch:(UITouch *)atTouch {
 			[self.bubble alignWithTough:atTouch];